jmhutchison/QGIS-Training-Manual/animal_health/exercise2.rst

 |LS| Projecting layers
 ===============================================================================

-We have created a map showing all the cases of sudden death in poultry in the Sulawesi Selatan region.
+We have created a map showing all the cases of poultry mortality in poultry in the Sulawesi Selatan region.
 Now we need to consider our approach to creating the required 15 kilometre buffer zone around these cases.